-The financial statements of the Housing Revenue Bonds and the financial statements of MHF as of June 30, 2017 and June 30, 2016 and for the year then ended, are included in this Official Statement and have been audited by CliftonLarsonAllen LLP (the "Auditor").
+The financial statements of the Housing Revenue Bonds and of MHF as of June 30, 2018 and June 30, 2017 and for the years then ended, are included in this Official Statement and have been audited by CliftonLarsonAllen LLP (the "Auditor").
 Such financial statements of the Administration and of MHF are collectively referred to herein as the "Financial Statements."
-The Financial Statements are described in the Independent Auditor's Report of CliftonLarsonAllen LLP accompanying the Financial Statements in APPENDIX I and APPENDIX J, of this Official Statement.
+The Financial Statements are described in the Independent Auditor's Report of CliftonLarsonAllen LLP accompanying the Financial Statements in APPENDIX I-1 and APPENDIX J-1 of this Official Statement.
 As indicated in the report of the Auditor, such Financial Statements have been prepared in accordance with accounting principles generally accepted in the United States and audited in accordance with auditing standards generally accepted in the United States.
 The Auditor is a firm of independent certified public accountants, as indicated in its report with respect to the Financial Statements.
 The Financial Statements have been included in reliance upon the qualification of the Auditor to issue the Independent Auditor Report accompanying the Financial Statements.
+The Administration's Financial Statements report financial information as of June 30, 2018 and June 30, 2017.

-The unaudited financial statements of the Housing Revenue Bonds and the unaudited financial statements of MHF for the period July 1, 2017 through December 31, 2017 also are included in APPENDIX I and APPENDIX J hereto, respectively.
+The unaudited interim financial statements of the Housing Revenue Bonds and of MHF for the sixmonth period ending December 31, 2018 are included in APPENDIX I-2 and APPENDIX J-2 of this Official Statement.